 Types of Underwater Drones

-Unmanned underwater vehicles (UUVs), also known as uncrewed underwater robots.
-They can navigate and operate underwater without requiring a human pilot on board.
+Unmanned underwater vehicles (UUVs) are uncrewed underwater robots that navigate and operate without requiring a human pilot on board.

 These powerful vehicles come in two main categories: remotely operated underwater vehicles (ROVs) and autonomous underwater vehicles (AUVs).